With its budget price tag, does the Soundpeats Free2 Classic deliver on audio quality?

 On Soundpeats’ product page, the Free2 Classic is described as fashionable and perfect for daily use.
 In their words, an “all-day companion.”

 Looking at the specs, I’d say these wireless earbuds were indeed designed for those purposes.
 They are lightweight and equipped with long battery life.
-The faux leather texture for the charging case, while perhaps not for everyone’s taste, affords the Free2 Classic a touch of style.
+The faux leather texture for the charging case, while perhaps not for everyone’s taste, affords the Free2 Classic a touch of style too.

-On published specs and features alone, these earbuds look well equipped for fulfilling their purposes.
+On published specs and features alone, these earbuds look well equipped for the modern market.